tekanaid/automation/README.md

 # Automation
 This is mainly a docker-compose file to set up some home automation stuff.
+The docker-compose.yml is for x86 machines and the docker-compose-rpi.yml is for the ARM architecture.

-## DuckDNS:
+## DuckDNS for x86:

 Make sure to replace the below under the duckdns section with your own parameters: